Višegrad

 Višegrad (Вишеград, /sh/) is a town and municipality in Republika Srpska, Bosnia and Herzegovina.
 It rests at the confluence of the Drina and the Rzav river.
 As of 2013, the municipality has a population of 10,668 inhabitants, while the town of Višegrad has a population of 5,869 inhabitants.

 The town includes the Ottoman-era Mehmed Paša Sokolović Bridge, a UNESCO world heritage site which was popularized by Ivo Andrić in his novel The Bridge on the Drina.
 A tourist site called Andrićgrad (Andrić Town), dedicated to Andrić, is located near the bridge.

 Etymology

-Višegrad is a South Slavic toponym meaning "the upper town/castle/fort".
+Višegrad is a South Slavic toponym originally meaning an upper castle within a city.

 Geography

 Višegrad is located at the confluence of the Drina river and the Rzav river in eastern Bosnia and Herzegovina, on the road from Goražde and Ustiprača towards Užice, Serbia, which is part of the geographical region of Podrinje.
 It is also part of the historical region of Stari Vlah; the immediate area surrounding the town was historically called "Višegradski Stari Vlah", noted as an ethnographic region in which the population was closer to Užice, located on the Serbian side of the River Drina, than to the surrounding areas.